 About this recipe

-This is one of those “make it once, crave it forever” recipes.
-Whether you’re serving tacos at home or packing a picnic, this drink always hits the spot.
-And guess what?
-You can use frozen strawberries, so you don’t have to wait for berry season.
+This agua de fresa recipe is one of those “make it once, crave it forever” drinks.
+Whether you’re serving tacos at home, hosting a party, or just need something refreshing, it always hits the spot.
+And the best part?
+You can use frozen strawberries, so you don’t have to wait for berry season — plus they chill the drink instantly

 Why you’ll love this recipe